Call for Best Practice Abstracts

 (Results are required)

 Please read these instructions prior to the submission of your abstracts.
+The submission deadline in February 3, 2020.

 Poster Presentations are informal discussions of current projects in pharmacy practice with meeting attendees.
-It is your opportunity share successful programs that have worked in pediatric healthcare systems, and to pick up ideas from others.
+It is your opportunity to share successful programs that have worked in pediatric healthcare systems, and to pick up ideas from others.
 This document will assist you in preparing your abstract for submission.
 Thank you for your interest in presenting at the PPAG Annual Meeting.

 Best and Innovative Pediatric Pharmacy Practice Abstracts typically describe programs, systems, or projects that are creative, cost-effective, and improve practice in pediatric pharmacy.